B.A. Early Childhood Education

 The MVNU School of Graduate & Professional Studies is proud to offer a Bachelor of Arts in Early Childhood Education degree program that is intentionally designed for ambitious adults to receive a high-quality education while maintaining personal and professional responsibilities.

-This program is offered entirely online for flexibility and features a locked-in tuition guarantee, easy-to-access online course materials, textbooks delivered to your home, and a team of advisors to personally assist you with course scheduling and financial aid for maximum convenience.
+This program is offered entirely online for flexibility and features a locked-in tuition guarantee, easy-to-access online course materials, and a team of advisors to personally assist you with course scheduling and financial aid for maximum convenience.

 Graduates will be qualified to earn their Ohio teaching license in Early Childhood Education with the Early Childhood Generalist Endorsement (grades pre-K–3rd and grade 4/5 endorsement).
 This program is accredited by the Ohio Board of Regents.